-A. Cultural Competence
+A. Provision of Cultural Competence

 - CONTRACTOR shall ensure subcontractors provide culturally competent services.
 CONTRACTOR shall coordinate with COUNTY to comply with annual cultural competency skills training for its staff and for the staff of each of the subcontractors.
 COUNTY shall develop and revise the Cultural Competency Plan in collaboration and coordination with CONTRACTOR and stakeholders. - 2.
-Areas of focus in the implementation of the cultural competence plan shall include, but not be limited to, elimination of the disparities in service delivery to special populations (Latino and Native American clients). - 3.
-In the event the CONTRACTOR and/or subcontractors provide cultural competency training, CONTRACTOR and/or subcontractors shall submit to COUNTY copies of agendas, sign-in sheets, handouts, and flyers for each training provided to CONTRACTOR's and subcontractor's staff as the training occurs.
+Areas of focus in the implementation of the Cultural Competency Plan shall include, but not be limited to, elimination of the disparities in service delivery to special populations (Latino and Native American clients). - 3.
+In the event the CONTRACTOR and/or subcontractors provide cultural competency training, CONTRACTOR and/or subcontractors shall submit to COUNTY copies of agendas, sign-in sheets, handouts, and flyers, for cultural competency training provided to CONTRACTOR's staff and subcontractor's staff as occurs.

-B. Client Rights
+B. Assure Client Rights

-CONTRACTOR shall assure that the screening of a client for a treatment or service program shall not result in the client being deprived of any rights, privileges, or benefits which are guaranteed to individuals by state or federal law.
-CONTRACTOR shall assure that services are provided in a safe, sanitary, least restrictive, and humane environment.
+CONTRACTOR shall assure that the screening of a client for a treatment or service program shall not result in the client being deprived of any rights, privileges, or benefits which are guaranteed to individuals by State or Federal law.
+CONTRACTOR shall assure that services are provided in a safe, sanitary, least restrictive and humane environment.
 All clients shall have the right to be treated with dignity and respect by CONTRACTOR and all subcontractors.
 CONTRACTOR shall work with the Patient's Rights Advocate contracted by COUNTY to assure proper client interactions and interventions.

-C. Client Records
+C. Maintain Client Records

 CONTRACTOR and subcontractors shall maintain client records.
-CONTRACTOR shall identify a compliance officer that is responsible for maintaining the integrity of the clients' health care information.
+CONTRACTOR shall identify a compliance officer that is responsible for maintaining the integrity of clients' health care information.
 Records shall be organized in a systematic fashion and stored according to licensing/regulatory standards.
-Individual and aggregate records shall be accessible to clinicians, the Quality Management process, and Mendocino County BHRS.
+Individual and aggregate records shall be accessible to clinicians, the Quality Management process, and BHRS.
 Records that are released to proper authorities, individuals, and others shall be released only with an appropriately signed Release of Information (ROI).
-CONTRACTOR and subcontractors shall comply with the Health Insurance Portability and Accountability Act of 1996 (HIPAA) regulations, state and federal laws, and other Mendocino County BHRS requirements for client confidentiality and record security.
+CONTRACTOR and subcontractors shall comply with the Health Insurance Portability and Accountability Act of 1996 (HIPAA) regulations, State and Federal laws, and other BHRS requirements for client confidentiality and record security.